coherent-cache/garbled-gpt2/PLAN.md

-# Garbled-GPT-2 • Quick-Win Plan
+# Garbled-GPT-2 • Implementation Plan

 A living document tracking the **minimum-viable** steps to get GPT-2 inference running under Fancy-Garbling and to compare it against ordinary plaintext evaluation.